Barnard97/DM06/README.md

 DM06 first git repo
 ## Details of my project
 Here are the details of my project - it will:
-- Shoqw you cool stuff
+- Show you cool stuff
 - Integrate with Jenkins
 - Hold some Python